htcondor/htcondor/docs/automated-workflows/dagman-using-other-dags.rst

 Because the nodes of a splice are directly incorporated into the DAG containing the SPLICE command, splices do not generate their own rescue DAGs, unlike SUBDAG EXTERNALs.
-However, all progess for nodes in the splice DAG will be written in the parent DAGs rescue DAG file.
+However, all progress for nodes in the splice DAG will be written in the parent DAGs rescue DAG file.

 **Limitation: splice DAGs must exist at submit time**